ValKmjolnir/Nasal-Interpreter/README.md

 ```

 This program can run normally with output 0 1 2 3.
-But take a look at the iterator 'i',this symbol is defined in foreach without using keyword 'var'.
+But take a look at the iterator 'i',
+this symbol is defined in foreach without using keyword 'var'.
 I think this design will make programmers filling confused.
 This is ambiguous that programmers maybe difficult to find the 'i' is defined here.
 Without 'var',programmers may think this 'i' is defined anywhere else.

 So in this new interpreter i use a more strict syntax to force users to use 'var' to define iterator of forindex and foreach.
-If you forget to add the keyword 'var', and you haven't defined this symbol before, you will get this:
+If you forget to add the keyword 'var',
+and you haven't defined this symbol before,
+you will get this:

 ```javascript
 [code] <test.nas> line 1: undefined symbol "i".